Perl-Apollo/Corinna/templates/rfc/method-modifiers.md

 original method at all.
 You can also modify the return value with an `around` modifier.

-An `around` modifier receives the original method as its first argument, _then_ the object, and finally any arguments passed to the method.
+An `around` modifier receives the original method injected into it via the `$ORIG` variable.

 ```perl
 around method set_size ($size) {